-Java is a strongly typed language that has been used to create application servers since it's emergence in the late 1990s.
+Java is a strongly typed language that has been used to create application servers since its emergence in the late 1990s.
 It has a sizable development community, which means there are many external libraries that can be used.
 One benefit to using Java is that we could take advantage of multithreading.
-However, since our server logic will not be overly complex, utilizing this sort of functionality might be unwise for our web application.
+However, since our server logic will not be overly complex, utilizing this sort of functionality might be unnecessary for our web application.
+The downsides of using Java for our server are related to ease of use and compatibility.
+A Java-based server would have less inherent compatibility with our Javascript-based front-end than a Javascript-based server.
+Furthermore, although Javascript is very robust it is also more complex, would require classing for all functionality, and has numerous features we do not need based on the complexity of our server-side needs.